What genetic conditions are linked to pancreatic ductal adenocarcinoma?

 Peutz-Jeghers syndrome

-Faults in the BRCA2 and BRCA1 genes
+BRCA2 and BRCA1 genes gene variants

-Faults in the PALB2 gene
+PALB2 gene variants

 Familial atypical multiple mole and melanoma syndrome (FAMMM)